aavegotchi/graph-polygon-docker/docs/advanced-config.md

 ## Advanced Graph Node configuration

-In the [graph-node-configs](https://github.com/StakeSquid/graphprotocol-mainnet-docker/tree/graph-node-configs) folder you can see a few configuration files specific to each graph-node you are running (by default, two index nodes and one query node).
+In the [graph-node-configs](https://github.com/aavegotchi/graph-polygon-docker/tree/graph-node-configs) folder you can see a few configuration files specific to each graph-node you are running (by default, two index nodes and one query node).

 The configs are basic, and work by default just like before.
 They're loaded as volumes in `/root/graph-node-configs/` inside the Graph Node containers, and passed as flags `GRAPH_NODE_CONFIG=` in the compose file under each Graph Node component.

 Configuring your Graph Nodes this way allows you to do a lot more than through having simple flags in the startup of your nodes.
-For example, this enables you to be able to spin up database shards, organize your subgraph according to your needs and also enables the use of `graphman`, a very powerful utility that everyone should master.
+For example, this enables you to be able to spin up database shards, organize your subgraph according to your needs and also enables the use of `graphman`, a very powerful utility that everyone should main.

-The following section was taken from the Graph Node [config.md](https://github.com/graphprotocol/graph-node/blob/master/docs/config.md) written by the team.
+The following section was taken from the Graph Node [config.md](https://github.com/graphprotocol/graph-node/blob/main/docs/config.md) written by the team.
 Although we will try to keep this section up to date, it might lag behind the changes in the main repo, so please refer to the original guide to see if there are any breaking changes.

 **This feature is considered experimental.
 In particular, the format of the configuration file might still change in backwards-incompatible ways**